Photo: rendering of the upgraded, curb protected bike lanes originally on track for this year.

-The Oakland Department of Transportation (OakDOT) has officially announced plans to remove protected bike lanes on Telegraph Avenue in the Koreatown Northgate (KONO) District in favor of paint-only buffered bike lanes.
+The Oakland Department of Transportation (OakDOT) is ready to remove protected bike lanes on Telegraph Avenue in the Koreatown Northgate (KONO) District in favor of paint-only buffered bike lanes.
 Overwhelming public preference for protected bike lanes aside, this plan is less safe, will require more punitive enforcement via ticketing, diverts resources away from critical street safety projects, and does nothing to address the root issue: KONO businesses need meaningful support.
-The issue goes before Oakland Public Works Committee on June 22 and the full City Council on July 6.
-Sign up for our calls to action in advance of these meetings.
+The issue goes before the full City Council on July 6 (agenda and meeting details available here).

 Moves Backwards to a Less Safe Design